CloudControlSystems/KCES/README.md

 named `KCES`, a workflow containerization scheduling scheme for the KubeEdge cloud-edge framework.
-The `KCES` includes a cloud-edge workflow scheduling engine for KubeEdge and workflow scheduling strategies for task horizontal roaming and vertical offloading.
+The `KCES` includes a cloud-edge workflow scheduling engine for KubeEdge and incorporates scheduling strategies for task horizontal roaming and vertical offloading.
 Considering the scheduling optimization of cloud-edge workflows, we propose a cloud-edge workflow scheduling model and cloud-edge node model and design a cloud-edge workflow scheduling engine to maximize cloud-edge resource utilization under the constraint of workflow task delay.
 A cloud-edge resource hybrid management technology is used to design the cloud-edge resource evaluation and resource allocation algorithm to achieve cloud-edge resource collaboration.
-Based on the idea of distributed functional roles and the hierarchical division of computing power, the horizontal roaming among the edges and vertical offloading strategies between the cloud and edges for workflow tasks are designed to realize the cloud-edge application collaboration.
+Based on the idea of distributed functional role and the hierarchical division of computing power, the horizontal roaming among the edges and vertical offloading strategies between the cloud and edges for workflow tasks are designed to realize the cloud-edge application collaboration.

 ## Access notification
-Over the past two years, our team has been dedicated to developing a cloud workflow scheduling engine for the K8s cluster suitable for cloud or cloud-edge environments, aiming to provide a prototype software solution for workflow containerization scheduling in the cloud-edge environment.
+Over the past three years, our team has been dedicated to developing a cloud workflow scheduling engine for the K8s cluster suitable for cloud or cloud-edge environments, aiming to provide a prototype software solution for workflow containerization scheduling in the cloud-edge environment.
 Up to now, a workflow